IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

 ### Assignment: The “elevator pitch” / Thesis Statement
 Read [Indiana University's How To Write a Thesis Statement] (http://www.indiana.edu/~wts/pamphlets/thesis_statement.shtml) BEFORE you write your thesis statement.

-### Assignment: Visual outline
+### Assignment: Visual Outline or Mind Map
 Read [Columbia University's Skimming vs. Reading] (http://www.ldeo.columbia.edu/~martins/sen_sem/thesis_org.html#Skimming) and [Columbia University's Order of Writing] (http://www.ldeo.columbia.edu/~martins/sen_sem/thesis_org.html#Order) at http://www.ldeo.columbia.edu/~martins/sen_sem/thesis_org.html BEFORE creating your visual outline.
 Use the figures, graphs, and illustrations you will use in your paper.
 This visual outline will also be extremely helpful in your project presentations and (mock) thesis defenses.

+Or

+Look at the example of a mind map on basecamp, and create a mind map of your paper.

 ### Assignment: Written outline
-Read [Indiana University's Using Outlines] (http://www.indiana.edu/~wts/pamphlets/outlines.shtml), BEFORE you proofread.
+Read [Indiana University's Using Outlines] (http://www.indiana.edu/~wts/pamphlets/outlines.shtml), BEFORE you write your outline.

 ### Assignment: Abstract and Intro (Background/Context/Rationale)